 There are two types of DHEA:

-- DHEA: This form of testosterone is primarily produced by the adrenal glands and a small amount is produced by the ovaries.
+- DHEA: This form is primarily produced by the adrenal glands and a small amount is produced by the ovaries.

 - DHEA-S: DHEA-S is created by the adrenal gland from DHEA, high levels can indicate inflammation.
 The “S” refers to sulfate, so DHEAS is the sulfated form of DHEA.